ybenbrai/background_remover/README.md

 ---

-## 🖋️ Notes
+## 🔋 Notes

-* Upload images from the frontend, they will be sent to the FastAPI server for background removal.
+- Upload images from the frontend, they will be sent to the FastAPI server for background removal.
-* Make sure you have the MODNet `.ckpt` model weights in the `/backend` folder.
+- This project focuses on simplicity, speed, and self-hosted control.
-* If running inside Docker, remember to set the proper `PYTHONPATH`.
+- No external AI model is used — only a lightweight backend API.

 ---